ChanhBuiNorthwestern/CS_496-Data-Science-CPDP/CheckPoint-3/README.md

 This file includes all of our results from 2 interactive visualization

 ### src
-- code.txt: This has links to our notebook
+- CodeLink.txt: This has links to our notebook

 ### README.md